spectreconsole/spectre.console/README.md

 `Spectre.Console` is provided as-is under the MIT license.
 For more information see LICENSE.

-* SixLabors.ImageSharp, a library which `Spectre.Console` relies upon, is licensed under Apache 2.0 when distributed as part of `Spectre.Console`.
-The Six Labors Split License covers all other usage, see: https://github.com/SixLabors/ImageSharp/blob/master/LICENSE
+The Six Labors Split License covers all other usage.
+See the [ImageSharp License](https://github.com/SixLabors/ImageSharp/blob/master/LICENSE) for more details.